Share

 Micro-Singularity

-A small, artificial black hole, usually massing about as much as the asteroid Ceres (pre-development mass: ~9E20kg) in the Sol system, is introduced into the body.
+A small, artificial black hole, usually massing about as much as the dwarf planet Ceres (pre-development mass: ~9E20kg) in the Sol system, is introduced into the body.
 After a period of time (usually about a century) spent orbiting back and forth inside the interior, the singularity comes more or less to rest in the center of the body where it begins to consume its mass.
 As material falls into the hole, it is heated to immense temperatures and large amounts of energy radiate outward.

 The radiation and particle pressure from this process balances the infall of core material until steady-state equilibrium is achieved.
 Enough material falls into the hole to keep the process going, but the radiant energy produced limits the amount of infalling material to a fairly constant level.
 As the energy from the processes radiates outward, the star, jovian, or brown dwarf begins to glow and radiate heat into the surrounding space, providing both illumination and warmth for future development.
 As the black hole consumes more and more of the core the process of consumption and energy output accelerates until eventually (tens or hundreds of millions of years later) the radiant energy produced exceeds safe levels and stellar disassembly techniques must be used to halt the process and extract the singularity, whether to be used in another artificial star or for some other purpose.